kotatsuyaki/cloud-compute-hw-1/main.md

     Run `rc-service networking restart` to reload.

 4. Launch QEMU to perform VM installation.
-    Here we use `-curses` to show the TTY in a curses-based interface inside the terminal.
+    Here the `-curses` option is used to show the TTY in a curses-based interface inside the terminal.
     This avoids the headaches of doing VNC and X11 forwarding[^2].

     ```sh